netxms/netxms-doc/admin/rest-api.rst

      - Network service IP response
    * - objectFlags
      - Integer
      - Object flags specific for each object.
 Possible values can be found in NXSL documentation under each object.
 (Example: `Node flags <https://www.netxms.org/documentation/nxsl-latest/#_constants_6>`_)

+       objectFlagsMask should be provided in the same request.
+   * - objectFlagsMask
+     - Integer
+     - Bitmask that defines which bits in objectFlags will have effect. objectFlags should be provided in the same request.
    * - ifXTablePolicy
      - Integer
      -